oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 TODO

-1. Consider using keyboard modifier keys to add functionality (such as pressing 'shift' to show available targets for the current terminal position).
+1. Consider using keyboard modifier keys to add functionality (such as pressing 'shift' to show available targets for the current terminal position). *Okay, I've considered; bad idea for touchpad devices like smart phones.*

+### Upon randomizing the deal, immediately save it

+...and have a process for launching Solitaire with that deal.
+Reason: We will probably want to repeat the game for any number of reasons:

+* testing
+* analysis
+* scoring difficulty.
+* distribute from web site when starting games.

+Which leads to...

+#### Dump undo history to obtain solution

+In order to be complete, we may have to dump it as a "redo" history.
+I.e. add redo.

+### Announce game finished when no facedown cards in Tableau are left

+Which leaves a fun idea:

+#### Have button animate moving cards to Foundation

+Go wild with this one:

+1. Animate movement of cards like artillery.
+1. Animate explosions when cards land on their positions in the *Foundation*.
+1. Have broken pieces of anything fly out from the *Foundation*.

 ### Tactics

 Define tactics as intelligent key sequences to move cards around.
 This is a primary strategy to have the game automate intelligent game playing.

 An idea: users will eventually start using tactics.
 When a user manually uses a particular tactic, ask the user whether he'd like the intelligent command for the tactic as a shortcut.